 There are many ways you can support BIAV’s advocacy efforts:

-- Sign up for the Advocacy list serve if you are not already on it.
-As a subscriber to the Advocacy list serve, if a call to action is needed you will be the first to hear!
+- Sign up for our e-newsletter if you have not already.
+As a subscriber to the e-newsletter if a call to action is needed you will be the first to hear!

 - Tell your story!
 Whether you tell it to BIAV, to a local brain injury provider, to a member of the press or the General Assembly (we have provided a sample letter to help you get started), it is the real life day to day struggles and successes that make our needs known and compel people to action!